leonardo-toffalini/typsting/math-proj/math-proj.typ

 Consider a modeled financial market wherein the price of a risky asset adheres to an adapted process $S_t$, where $t in [0, T]$.
-The trader may trade at finite rates on the risky asset, tough they incur a temporary nonlinear price impact as a consequence.
+The trader may trade at finite rates on the risky asset, though they incur a temporary nonlinear price impact as a consequence.
 The family of feasible strategies available to the trader is
 $
   S(T) := {phi.alt : phi.alt "is a " RR"-valued optional process and" integral_0^T abs(phi.alt) dif u < infinity "a.s."}.